Like us on Facebook or Follow us on Twitter to receive regular updates about our programs.

 Rabb Room, Lincoln Filene Hall

-Michael Barnett, Professor International Affairs and Political Science at George Washington University, and author of Empire of Humanity: A History of Humanitarianism will deliver remarks and a response will be given by Alex de Waal, executive director of the World Peace Foundation.
+Michael Barnett, Professor International Affairs and Political Science at George Washington University, and author of Empire of Humanity: A History of Humanitarianism delivered remarks and a response was given by Alex de Waal, executive director of the World Peace Foundation.

 The New Peace: A Presentation by Mary Kaldor